mondeja/project-config/docs/reference/plugins.rst

    .. versionadded:: 0.7.0

+.. function:: removeprefix(string: str, prefix: str) -> str

+   Return a string with the given prefix removed using :py:meth:`str.removeprefix`.

+   .. versionadded:: 0.5.0

+.. function:: removesuffix(string: str, suffix: str) -> str

+   Return a string with the given suffix removed using :py:meth:`str.removesuffix`.

+   .. versionadded:: 0.5.0

+.. function:: format(schema: str, *args: any) -> str

+   Return a string formatted using the Python's built-in :py:func:`format` function.
+   The variable ``schema`` only accepts numeric indexes delimited by braces ``{}`` for positional arguments in ``*args``.

+   .. versionadded:: 0.5.0

+.. function:: strip(string: str[, chars: str]) -> str

+   Return a stripped version of the string using :py:meth:`str.strip`.

+   .. versionadded:: 0.5.0

+.. function:: rstrip(string: str[, chars: str]) -> str

+   Return a right-stripped version of the string using :py:meth:`str.rstrip`.

+   .. versionadded:: 0.5.0

+.. function:: capitalize(string: str) -> str

+   Capitalize the first letter of a string using :py:meth:`str.capitalize`.

+   .. versionadded:: 0.5.0

+.. function:: casefold(string: str) -> str

+   Return a casefolded copy of a string using :py:meth:`str.casefold`.

+   .. versionadded:: 0.5.0

+.. function:: center(string: str, width: int[, fillchar: str]) -> str

+   Return centered in a string of length ``width`` using :py:meth:`str.center`.

+   .. versionadded:: 0.5.0

+.. function:: ljust(string: str, width: int[, fillchar: str]) -> str

+   Return a left-justified version of the string using :py:meth:`str.ljust`.

+   .. versionadded:: 0.5.0

+.. function:: rjust(string: str, width: int[, fillchar: str]) -> str

+   Return a right-justified version of the string using :py:meth:`str.rjust`.

+   .. versionadded:: 0.5.0

 .. _JMES paths: https://jmespath.org
 .. _JMESPath builtin functions: https://jmespath.org/specification.html#built-in-functions
 .. _deepmerge strategy names: https://deepmerge.readthedocs.io/en/latest/strategies.html#builtin-strategies
 .. _sys.platform: https://docs.python.org/3/library/sys.html#sys.platform

+.. rubric:: Github functions

+The functions which name starts with `gh_` are functions that connect to only Github sources.

+.. function:: gh_tags(repo_owner: str, repo_name: str[, only_semver: bool = False]) -> list[str]

+   Return the list of tags of the Github repository, ordered from latest to oldest.

+   If you pass the third parameter as a ``true`` value, only the tags that are following semantic versioning (even if they are prepended with some text like ``v``) will be returned.

+   This function is really useful setting the ``rev`` properties in `.pre-commit-config.yaml` file.

+   .. versionadded:: 0.7.1

 .. rubric:: Fix queries